zer011b/fdtd3d/Docs/Input-Output.md

 # Input

-For all three types of file load is performed in the same manner.
+For all three types of files load is performed in the same manner.

-** Be sure to load files with the same size as the grid.
-Assert will fire if this is not correct. **
+**Be sure to load files with the same size as the grid.
+Assert will fire if this is not correct.**

 For example, to load `eps` use `--load-eps-from-file <filename>` command line argument.
 Type of file is determined by file extension, i.e. the string after the last dot in filename.
 In case of `.txt` and `.dat` the file is simply loaded.